 You can’t make up for not getting enough sleep during the week by “binge sleeping” on weekends.
 This pushes biological clock further off schedule.

-Daily naps are okay but should be limited to 20-30 minutes a day; if longer it can interfere with your ability to get to sleep and to stay asleep at night.
-Even if you don’t fall asleep, finding 20-30 minutes in the course of your day to lie down, be motionless and close your eyes has numerous benefits.
+Daily naps are good and should be limited to 20 minutes a day; if longer it can interfere with your ability to get to sleep and to stay asleep at night.
+Even if you don’t fall asleep, finding time during the day to lie down, be motionless and close your eyes has relaxation benefits.
+Take a nap at least 7 hours before your normal bedtime to avoid disrupting your night sleep.

 - Go to bed and get up at regular times, as often as possible, even on the weekends